2020PB/police-brutality/all-locations.md

 ### Police critically injure 20 year old black protester during protests against police violence | May 31st

-A 20-year-old black man is hospitalized in critical condition after police shot him with beanbag rounds outside police headquarters Sunday night.
+A 20-year-old black man is hospitalized in critical condition after police shot him with bean bag rounds outside police headquarters Sunday night.
 He suffered a fractured skull and brain damage.

 Police continued to fire on the crowd as well as medics attempting to assist the man.